Let us search market rates Same day decision in principle Free, no obligation advice No impact on credit score

 Mark had only started work as an IT contractor in the previous 4 weeks and was earning £675 per day.
 Mark had 4 years in his previous employed role in the same line of work and 12 years in the industry.

-They were finally declined a mortgage, after dragging them through a 2-week ordeal stating that they could help, as this bank do not accept contract workers as they classify them as self-employed and required 2 years accounts which obviously couldn’t be produced.
+They were finally declined a mortgage, after dragging them through a 2-week ordeal stating that they could help, as this bank does not accept contract workers as they classify them as self-employed and required 2 years accounts which obviously couldn’t be produced.

-They approached one of our specialist advisers at The Mortgage Broker Ltd and we had a mortgage offered for them within 5 weeks and completed within 8 weeks from time of application.
+They approached one of our specialist advisers at The Mortgage Broker Ltd and we had a mortgage offered for them within 5 weeks and completed within 8 weeks from the time of application.

 Is it always that easy?

-However, if you were employed for 2 years as above, but prior to starting your new career as a contractor you decide to take 3 months off for some well-deserved rest and recuperation – Once your holiday period has ended, you secure a new 3-month contract at £350 per day and work until the contract finishes.
+However, if you were employed for 2 years as above, but before starting your new career as a contractor you decide to take 3 months off for some well-deserved rest and recuperation – Once your holiday period has ended, you secure a new 3-month contract at £350 per day and work until the contract finishes.

-If at the end of this 3 months’ contract, you decide to take another few weeks off (because you deserve it and why not, this is the lifestyle of working hard, earning good money and receiving the flexibility and free time that you desired) Obtaining a mortgage in this scenario will prove much harder and near impossible as lenders do not like such large gaps in your contracting history.
+If at the end of this 3 months’ contract, you decide to take another few weeks off (because you deserve it and why not, this is the lifestyle of working hard, earning good money and receiving the flexibility and free time that you desire) Obtaining a mortgage in this scenario will prove much harder and near impossible as lenders do not like such large gaps in your contracting history.

 Daily Rate Contractor – Less than £220 per day

-You will need to have been registered as self employed for at least 14 months (ready to have at least one year’s accounts and tax returns finalised) and with this you would only have a limited selection of lenders to choose from.
-However, with 2 years accounts / tax returns there will be a much larger choice of lenders and mortgage deals to choose from.
+You will need to have been registered as self-employed for at least 14 months (ready to have at least one year’s accounts and tax returns finalised) and with this, you would only have a limited selection of lenders to choose from.
+However, with 2 years accounts/tax returns there will be a much larger choice of lenders and mortgage deals to choose from.

 Once lenders have the proof of income as described above, they will use their normal underwriting criteria to assess how much you can borrow.